 Called by his fiends Cal Max.
 It is easier.
 After some 30 years of running his own investment company on LaSalle Street in Chicago, Carl has closed his broker dealer Birkelbach Investments and is now retired.
 However, as can be seen by his proclivity, he still enjoys writing about the stock market.
 In 1981 Carl was among the few that was calling for a New Bull Market, which Carl foretasted would go from the then 1000 Dow to over a 10,000 Dow.
 He became known as The Lone Bull.
 Carl was calling for a New Bear Market in his Lone Bear Letters, that began in January 2015 with a Dow of 17,750.
 He feels this New Bear Market has been delayed because of the promises of Donald Trump to help Corporate America.
-Now with the market at 22,300, Carl believes an economic disaster is festering along with the collapse of the Middle Class, that could once again see the Dow below 10,000.
+Now with the market close to the all time high, Carl believes an economic disaster is festering along with the collapse of the Middle Class, that could once again see the Dow below 10,000.
 Carl continues to write, because as he no longer is in the investment industry, he feels that there is a need of an independent voice outside the massive and powerful US financial industry, to warn investors of a view that the regulators and industry would rather have silenced.

 Carl is the editor of over 700 Investment Strategy Letters’, the author of a book titled ‘Investment Strategy For Volatile Markets’, has been quoted nationally in newspapers and magazines, gave over 100 investment seminars throughout the US and has appeared regularly on television and radio.
 His businesses experience also includes his volunteer work for various community and environmental organizations.
 He is founder of RIDE Inc. (Recreation for Individuals Dedicated to the Environment), and (Corporate America Respecting the Environment), co-founder of IMBA (International Mountain Bicycling Association), co-founder and immediate past president of The Friends of the Forest Preserve, from 2006 to 2014 board member and development chair of The Grant Park Symphony and from 2000 to 2015 a Trustee of Bradley University.
 Among the awards Carl received Bradley’s highest alumni recognition, the Lydia Moss Bradley Award, the Beta Gamma Sigma honor society from the business college, the Outstanding Alumni Award from his High School and was the Honoree for the Friends of the Forest Preserve in 2012.
 Mr. Birkelbach and his wife Lynda have four children and eight grandchildren.
 They reside on Michigan Avenue in Chicago and have a home outside of Vail Colorado, providing the opportunity to enjoy the culture of the urban life as well as the outdoor activities of the mountain life.